Austin Bicycle Accident Lawyer

 In cases that include defective bicycles or bicycle parts, the 51 percent modified comparative negligence threshold does not apply.
 Who caused the accident does not matter to the court; Texas law dictates that manufacturers are strictly liable in products liability cases.
 In this case, the defense will attempt to prove that the bicycle was not defective or if it was defective, the defect did not cause the accident.

 Hire a Skilled Bicycle Accident Lawyer in Austin

 A qualified bike accident lawyer will advocate for you and fight against counterclaims from liable parties.
 If you or your child has been involved in a bicycle accident in Austin, contact an experienced Austin bicycle attorney as soon as possible within Texas’s two-year statute of limitations.
 During your free consultation, your potential attorney will review your case.
 Most cases are handled on a contingency basis, so you won’t need to pay attorney fees up front.
 Your attorney will instead deduct fees from any verdict or settlement that you receive.

-The skilled legal team at The Law Offices of George Salinas can handle the details of your case, investigate your accident, interview potential witnesses, and guide you through the legal process while you focus on healing and recovery.
-Call (512) 851-1004 or schedule a free consultation at The Law Offices of George Salinas online.
+The skilled legal team at George Salinas Injury Lawyers can handle the details of your case, investigate your accident, interview potential witnesses, and guide you through the legal process while you focus on healing and recovery.
+Call 210-225-0909 or schedule a free consultation at George Salinas Injury Lawyers online.

 ★ ★ ★ ★ ★